ZJerry/VAE-BN/README.md

    The pretrained models and data that produce the results presented in the paper are available in Google Drive https://drive.google.com/drive/folders/17_ZCNZZpBbiGawmBt3nal3lSFACOtZVD.

 ## Train CVAE models
-   To train a CVAE model on specified dataset, one could run the following script in the folder 'scripts'.
+   To train a CVAE model on specified dataset, one could run the following script in the scripts folder.

      python mnist_cvae.py
      python svhn_cvae.py
      python GTSRB_cvae.py

    >**Note**: There is a preprocessing to generate the data for GTSRB.
-Before running GTSRB_cvae.py, one should run GTSRB.py in the folder 'data' first.
+Before running GTSRB_cvae.py, one should run GTSRB.py in the data folder first.

    Combine two sub-modules of CVAE (encoder+classifier) as the classifier for subsequent attacks:

      python model_combine.py -d=mnist(/svhn/gtsrb)

-   >**Note**: If you want to reproduce the same results in the paper or simply skip the above two steps, please download the models files ending with '.h5' from aforementioned Google Drive and save them in the folder 'models'.
+   >**Note**: If you want to reproduce the same results in the paper or simply skip the above two steps, please download the models files ending with '.h5' from aforementioned Google Drive and save them in the models folder.

 ## Craft an attack to generate adversarial data